 With an average workday of 16 to 18 hours women in the villages of India often work the hardest and are the most exploited.
-The primary source of income in the rural part of Anupshahr is agriculture and animal husbandry; both of which are often done by the women folk.
-With limited earnings women often take loans from moneylenders and end up in a vicious circle because of high interest rates of around 60%.
+The primary source of income in the rural part of Anupshahar is agriculture and animal husbandry; both of which are often done by the womenfolk.
+With limited earnings, women often take loans from moneylenders and end up in a vicious circle because of high-interest rates of around 60%.

-They have no forum or space to share their feelings or to find options for betterment of their own lives.
-In order to address this issue of equality and rights for women, PPES set up a Community Development Division (CDD).
+They have no forum or space to share their feelings or to find options for the betterment of their own lives.
+To address this issue of equality and rights for women, PPES set up a Community Development Division (CDD).